Understanding Value Stocks

-Most recently, Navios Maritime reported earnings per share at -0.79, whereas in Q3 earnings per share sat at -0.23.
-Most recently, the company reported a dividend yield of 4.36%, which has decreased by 22.07% from last quarter's yield of 26.43%.
+Most recently, Star Group reported earnings per share at $1.75, whereas in Q1 earnings per share sat at $0.32.
+Its most recent dividend yield is at 5.58%, which has increased by 0.16% from 5.42% in the previous quarter.

 The Significance: A value stock may need some time to rebound from its undervalued position.
 The risk of investing in a value stock is that this emergence may never materialize.